iwhite90/ScalaForTheInterested/chapters/Section06.md

 }
 ```

-And just for the fun of it, lets create something else that we can damage:
+And just for the fun of it, let's create something else that we can damage:

 ```
 class WoodenCrate(isBreakable: Boolean = false) {